Odessacool1/vpn-global-blog/vpn-for-binance.md

 - XRay
 - Outline

-This ensures fast and secure connections.
+That makes it suitable for exchange access, crypto research, and privacy-focused use.

 ---

-## VPS for Running Crypto Nodes
+## VPS for Bots and Trading Infrastructure

-Fornex also provides powerful VPS servers.
+Fornex also provides VPS and dedicated servers.

-Perfect for running:
+This can be useful for:

+- running trading bots
-- Ethereum nodes
+- remote monitoring
-- Solana nodes
+- automation
-- Polygon infrastructure
+- test environments
-- validators
+- technical crypto workflows

-Features include:

-- NVMe storage
-- dedicated resources
+Main VPS benefits:

 - KVM virtualization
 - root access
+- NVMe disks
+- dedicated resources
+- high performance

 ---

-## Infrastructure Locations
+## Server Locations and Stability

-Servers are located in:
+Fornex has infrastructure in several countries, including:

 - Germany
 - Netherlands